It's Not Sustainable: When Men Hit Their Breaking Point

 Success

-The sum of the successful career (A), plus the symbols of success (B) plus being of high social status in societies eyes (C) equates to what ‘society’ would call successful.
+The sum of (A) the high professional status, plus (B) the luxury lifestyle, plus (C) being of high social status, equates to what ‘society’ would call successful.

 First process